GRFCSG Conducts PHOTOEX with USS Mt. Whitney

-230814-N-LK647-1418 MEDITERRANEAN SEA (Aug.
-14, 2023) The world’s largest aircraft carrier USS Gerald R. Ford (CVN 78) steams in formation with the Blue Ridge-class command and control ship USS Mount Whitney (LCC 20), the flagship of U.S. Sixth Fleet, as the Hellenic frigate HS Elli (F 450), assigned to Standing NATO Maritime Group 2, and the Ticonderoga-class guided-missile cruiser USS Normandy (CG 60) break away following a photo exercise, Aug.
+230814-N-LK647-1115 MEDITERRANEAN SEA (Aug.
+14, 2023) The Blue Ridge-class command and control ship USS Mount Whitney (LCC 20), the flagship of U.S. Sixth Fleet, prepares to steam in formation with the world’s largest aircraft carrier USS Gerald R. Ford (CVN 78), the Hellenic Navy frigate HS Elli (F 450), assigned to Standing NATO Maritime Group 2, and the Ticonderoga-class guided-missile cruiser USS Normandy (CG 60) during a photo exercise, Aug.
 14, 2023.
-The Gerald R. Ford Carrier Strike Group and is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by Sixth Fleet to defend U.S., allied, and partner interests.
+Mount Whitney is participating in Large Scale Exercise 2023 from Aug.
+9-18, which is a live, virtual, and constructive, globally-integrated exercise designed to refine the synchronization of maritime operations across six maritime component commands, seven numbered fleets, and 22 time zones.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Malachi Lakey)

 |Date Taken: